gohugoio/hugo/content/templates/partials.md

 In practice, it's very convenient to split out common template portions into a partial template that can be included anywhere.
-As you create the rest of your templates, you will include templates from the /layout/partials directory, or from arbitrary subdirectories like /layout/partials/post/tag.
+As you create the rest of your templates, you will include templates from the ``/layout/partials` directory or from arbitrary subdirectories like `/layout/partials/post/tag`.

 Partials are especially important for themes as it gives users an opportunity to overwrite just a small part of your theme, while maintaining future compatibility.